Admission Requirements for Freshman Students

 - Application fee of $50.00 (non-refundable).
 Personal checks are not an acceptable form of payment.
 Hampton University does not accept ANY fee waivers.

 - OFFICIAL high school transcript.

-- Standardized test if requested.
-(Reference Test Optional Admission Policy)
+- Standardized test (SAT or ACT) Only (Reference Test Optional Admission Policy)

-- Submit two letters of recommendation with at least one from your high school guidance counselor or a high school teacher; and one from an individual who can address your character.
+- One letter of recommendation from your high school guidance counselor or a high school teacher

 - A minimum 500 word esay on the topic of CHARACTER: